Skip to content

 Main Results

-Method Metric Zero-Shot Result Note
+Method Metric Zero-shot Result Description

-RT (fine-tuned) Binary AUROC SOTA High sample efficiency
+RT (Fine-tuned) Binary AUROC SOTA High sample efficiency

 Key Findings